Effects of spatially localised pressure gradient histories on recovery of turbulent boundary layers: Matched- comparison of recovering TBLs with varying PGH

-The corresponding inner-scaled streamwise normal stresses, $(\overline{u^2}^+ \equiv u^2/U_\tau^2)$, where $u^2$ is the variance of the streamwise velocity fluctuations, are shown in Fig.~\ref{Figure:4}(d), (e), and (f) for $Re_\tau \approx 2300$, $3000$, and $5500$, respectively.
+The corresponding inner-scaled streamwise Reynolds stress $(\overline{u^2}^+ \equiv \overline{u^2}/U_\tau^2)$ are shown in figure \ref{Figure:5}(d), (e), and (f) for $Re_\tau \approx 2300$, $3000$, and $5500$, respectively.
 For $Re_\tau \approx 2300$, near-wall measurements reveal a clear inner peak, whose magnitude increases with PGH strength, although its location remains approximately fixed at $y^+ \approx 15$.
 The turbulence intensity throughout the logarithmic region is also elevated, increasing with PGH strength.
 At $y^+ \approx 600 \approx 0.26 Re_\tau$, an outer peak appears in all the PGH cases, whereas it is absent in the ZPG case, with stronger PGH yielding higher magnitudes.
-This outer peak is a well-known signature of APG effects and should not be confused with the VLSM-induced hump typically observed in very high-$Re_\tau$ TBLs near the centre of the logarithmic region \cite{Harun2013}.
+This outer peak is a well-known signature of APG effects and should not be confused with the VLSM-induced hump typically observed in very high-$Re_\tau$ TBLs near the centre of the logarithmic region \citep{Harun2013}.
 These results indicate that, while the mean flow near the wall shows little footprint of PGH, the turbulence variance reveals otherwise, with APG amplifying fluctuations across all regions of the TBL.

-At $Re_\tau \approx 3000$, amplification of the inner peak remains evident, but in the weak PGH case it has relaxed and coincides with the ZPG reference up to the end of the buffer layer at $y^+ \approx 30$.
+At $Re_\tau \approx 3000$, amplification of the inner peak remains evident, but in the weak PGH case it has recovered and coincides with the ZPG reference up to the end of the buffer layer at $y^+ \approx 30$.
 In the outer region, amplification across the layer remains evident, but it is weaker compared with the $Re_\tau \approx 2300$ cases upstream.
 The location of these features appears insensitive to PGH strength, remaining at $y^+ \approx 990$, or approximately $y/\delta \approx 0.33$.
 Both the mild and strong PGH cases still show elevated Reynolds stress throughout the log region, although now appearing as a broad energetic plateau.
 Interestingly, even the weak PGH case -- despite its inner peak returning to a ZPG-like state -- continues to exhibit enhanced energy across the log region.